mayer79/foodDetector/README.md

 - LSTM

-It is being developed by the DMLC team around Tianqi Chen that is famous for the ingenious `xgboost` project.
+It is being developed by the DMLC team around Tianqi Chen that, famous for their XGBoost.

 ### About CNNs
 A CNN is a basic architecture of a neural net suitable for image recognition.
 Check out the references in [Wiki](https://de.wikipedia.org/wiki/Convolutional_Neural_Network).